 - Avoid intense workouts or strenuous physical labor.
 Avoid any activity that will cause you to sweat excessively.

-- Keep your tattoo uncovered (no bandage), but avoid direct sunlight.
+- Keep your tattoo uncovered (no bandage), and avoid direct sunlight.

 - Wear light, loose-fitting clothes over the affected area.